pulumi/terraform-provider-vsphere/website/docs/r/resource_pool.html.markdown

 * `memory_limit` - (Optional) The CPU utilization of a resource pool will not exceed this limit, even if there are available resources.
 Set to `-1` for unlimited.
   Default: `-1`
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider
-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ## Attribute Reference

-The only attribute this resource exports is the `id` of the resource, which is the [managed object ID][docs-about-morefs] of the resource pool.
+The only attribute this resource exports is the `id` of the resource, which is the managed object ID of the resource pool.

 ## Importing